New Online Casinos in Canada 2026 – How to Spot a Safe New Site

 Other Canadian Banking Options

-The Canadian Regulatory Landscape for New Casinos in 2026
+The Canadian Regulatory Landscape for New Casinos

-Alberta launches its competitive regulated iGaming market on July 13, 2026, becoming the second Canadian province to open a private, licensed framework.
-The Alberta Gaming, Liquor and Cannabis (AGLC) and the Alberta iGaming Corporation (AiGC) will oversee the market, with over 30 operators — including established names like FanDuel, DraftKings, and Caesars — having applied for licences.
-Once live, Alberta players will have a regulated alternative to offshore sites for the first time.
+Alberta launched its own competitive regulated iGaming market on July 13, 2026, becoming the second Canadian province to open a private, licensed framework.
+The Alberta Gaming, Liquor and Cannabis (AGLC) regulates the market alongside the Alberta iGaming Corporation (AiGC), and 22 operators went live on day one, including established sportsbook-and-casino names like BetMGM, BetRivers, FanDuel, DraftKings, and theScore Bet.
+Alberta players now have a regulated, provincially licensed alternative to offshore sites for the first time, with more operators expected to receive licences over the following months.

 Red Flags: Warning Signs at New Canadian Casino Sites

-New Casino Games: What’s Different in 2026
+New Casino Games: What’s Different Right Now

 New Casino vs Established Casino: Which Is Right for You?